Michael E. Knecht, FACHE

-We caught up with Annie Song Torres to discover more about her, what she’s up to, and what we can learn from her.
+We caught up with Michael Knecht to discover more about him, what he’s up to, and what we can learn from him.

 Briefly describe your current role.